Explain It Like I'm Five

 That said, the IT community had lived with an inherent degree of risk for years.
 The longer you keep a secret, the more time you give bad guys to figure it out.
 Luckily, long-term SSL keys were secure enough that this danger seemed manageable.

 Then the Heartbleed vulnerability proved how simple an OpenSSL attack could really be.
 After years of putting up with long-term SSL keys and still reeling from the Snowden revelations, the community rumbled louder for a more transient method of key exchange.

-The beauty of Perfect Forward Secrecy is also its biggest problem.
-Hackers can't decrypt your data … but neither can your own team.
+Unfortunately, the beauty of Perfect Forward Secrecy is also its biggest problem: hackers can't decrypt your data … but unless they utilize one of two very specific decryption methods, neither can your own team.

 The only ways to decrypt PFS sessions are to route traffic through a set of TLS inspection devices, or to install an agent on the server.
 One of these doors leads to safety and the other leads to death.
 (Or at least, to a higher potential of performance issues.)

 Door #1: TLS inspection devices establish themselves as false endpoints between a client and server, thereby tricking both.
 That leads to two distinct TLS sessions with the inspection device smack dab in the middle.
 More TLS sessions means more resource requirements, and the fact that an inspection device must actively finagle its own session with each legitimate endpoint means you risk breaking TLS authentication and causing other problems.

 Door #2: Installing an agent on the server means integrating a third party solution with your server so they can grab those encryption keys from the inside and provide visibility without breaking each individual TLS session in half.
 There's a wide variety of agents capable of carrying out this process, and how much pressure this method puts on your resources depends entirely on how lightweight that agent ends up being.